Card: Place - Type: Buildings

 Former prison, Piangipane street.
 2006. © MEIS

-Built in 1912 and operational until 1992, it housed anti-fascists.
-After September 8, 1943, it also held members of the resistance and citizens of Jewish origin, including Matilde and Giorgio Bassani.
+Built in1912 and operational until 1992.
+The prison housed anti-fascists, and after 8 September 1943, it also held members of the resistance and citizens of Jewish origin, including Matilde and Giorgio Bassani.
 Today, it serves as the headquarters of the National Museum of Italian Judaism and the Shoah.

 Lat: 44.835339 Long: 11.613133